 The valet nodded and the count scrutinized the dead man's clothes.
 It was true.
 Aside from the conspicuous black cloak and the hideousness of the strange man's features, he was dressed as if he had just come from the Opera.

 The servant picked up one of the limp wrists to probe for a pulse, slipping his fingers beneath the edge of a fur-lined black leather glove.
 "He is already as cold as ice.
 This could be bad… Very bad for your brother, sir."

 Philippe's moustache had never known such chewing.
 "Then we don't tell the police."

 "Look at him.
 Have you ever seen a face like that?
 If it were not for the blood, I should have thought he were a corpse, dead and rotting for weeks."

 "A monster!"
 Raoul shouted in a raspy voice from where he sat at the end of his bed, staring at them and twisting a corner of his robe round and round in his hands.

 "Sir."
 The valet nodded to the count.

 "If the police were to find him dead somewhere far from here, they would have no reason to connect him with us."
 He hesitated and glanced back into the room at his brother.
 "Would they, Raoul?"

 "They don't believe in the Angel of Music," was all he managed to say.

-If Raoul had not managed to eventually find sleep in the fine hours of the morning and awaken as late as noon, he would have never have been able to find the strength to bring himself to tell Christine what had happened.
-He did not dare wait until after the opera that evening, but instead sought her out in her dressing room an hour before Faust was to begin.
+If Raoul had not managed to eventually find sleep in the fine hours of the morning and awaken as late as noon, he would have never have been able to find the strength to bring himself to tell Christine of what happened.
+He did not dare wait until after the opera that evening, but instead sought her in her dressing room an hour before Faust was to begin.